Modernisation of reactor, Kazanorgsintez

 Ethylene complex, Nizhenkamskneftehim

 The project implies construction of a new ethylene complex (EP-1200) with overall nameplate capacity of 1.2 million tonnes per annum.
 Project development will comprise 4 phases – every second phase encompasses 600 thousand tonnes of ethylene per annum and adjacent units releasing high-margin polymers with ethylene used as feedstock.
 Linde concern, as a licensor, will supply technology, execute design works and procurement.
+The complex is included in the Long-term Strategy of Russian Chemical and Petrochemical complexes development before 2030, The Strategy of Tatarstan Social and Economic Development, the list of priority projects of Volga federal district and Investment Memorandum of the region.
 The completion of the first phase (600 thousand tonnes) is planned in July 2023.
+The whole facility will be constructed by 2027.
 Nizhnekamskneftehim signed the contract for olefin complex construction EP-600 with Gemont (Turkey).

 Gas chemical complex in Budennovsk, Lukoil